No one loves blogs more than I do.

 An autoresponder is just a sequence of email marketing messages that gets sent to subscribers in the order and frequency that you decide.

-Let’s say you have a seven-part autoresponder that delivers a great tutorial for your potential customers — something that they’ll find beneficial and valuable, and that lays the groundwork for you to make a sale.
+Let’s say you have a seven-part autoresponder that delivers an exceptional tutorial for your potential customers — something that they’ll find beneficial and valuable, and that lays the groundwork for you to make a sale.

 It never gets tired.
 It never needs the weekend off for Father’s Day or Mother’s Day (or Email Autoresponder’s Day).